Rice and Corn Situation and Outlook, April 2018 Round

 Palay and corn production for January to March 2018 surpassed their 2017 levels by

-9.36 percent and 9.64 percent, respectively.
-The increments were attributed to the increase in area harvested and yield brought by more usage of high yielding variety seeds coupled with sufficient water supply and favorable weather conditions during the year.
+and 4.66 percent, respectively.
+The increments were mainly attributed to the increase in area harvested and yield resulting from early onset of rainfall, continuous usage of high yielding varieties of seeds, technical and financial assistance from the government and private sectors.

-o Decrements in production were noted in Western Visayas
+o Increments in output were noted in Cagayan Valley